thedinak/Genetics-to-Therapuetics/README.md

 4. Run `python main.py`, follow the command-line instructions.

-To run a similar analysis for another cancer type, the user can change the kidney_filters_table in the example variables to a filter that reflect the data they would like to collect.
+To run a similar analysis for another cancer type, the user can change the kidney_filters_table in the example_variables file to a filter that reflect the data they would like to collect.